Tkei-54/Tkei-54/README.md

 -
 - 👀 I am interested in Data Science.
 -
-- 🌱 I am currently learning Python, Tableau, SQL.
+- 🌱 I am currently learning Python, Tableau, SQL, Statistical methods on python.
 -
 - 💞️ I am looking to collaborate on Data Science projects, specifically the intersection of healthcare and data.
 -